Optimization of stochastic lossy transport networks and applications to power grids: Scaling properties of the expected total loss

 We are interested in understanding how the expected total loss scales for large graphs.
 Assume we can take a sequence of graphs $\{G_n\}_{n \in \N}$ of growing size, $|V_n|=n$, and of covariance matrices $\{ \bS_n\}_{n \in \N}$ with total variance $\sigma_n^2=\bmo^T \bS_n \bmo$, so that the limit

 exists.
 Note that the fact that inequality $\cH_{n} \geq 0$ holds for every $n \in \N$ (see Proposition~\ref{prop:Eha}) guarantees that $\gamma \geq 0$.
-Under these assumptions, we have that the relative gain of having $k$ controllable loads with respect to a single one scales as
+Under these assumptions, Theorem 1 readily implies that as the graph size $n$ grows large the relative gain of having $k$ controllable loads with respect to a single one scales as